 Keep in mind that it doesn’t have to be perfect.
 Technique can be the #1 hindrance to getting started.
 The focus should not be the art, but rather the significance of the message and what it means to you.
 It’s about the journey of faith you are documenting.
 Take one step at a time.
 There are as many different styles of Bible journaling as there are people who do it.
 Create your own style of beautiful and jump in right where you are.

 A quick and easy way to add interest to your Bible without pulling out a bunch of art supplies is by adding a shortcut border sticker.
 These photographic stickers have a paper backing so you can write on them front and back, then stick it in a regular Bible, or you can remove the backing and stick the border directly onto your Bible page.
 Voila!
 It’s just that simple to create a canvas to record your thoughts, prayers, or scriptures that are especially meaningful to you.
-If you would like to try them, you can purchase them as full adhesive back stickers HERE, or you can print, cut and paste from a free PDF download HERE.
+If you would like to try them, you can find them in my shop.

 This is your chance to unleash your creativity.